codacy/docs/docs/product-updates/scheduled-maintenance-saturday,-30th-mar@-05:00-gmt-(01:00-edt)-(360020569254).md

 <span style="font-weight: 400;">We appreciate your patience and
 apologize in advance for any inconvenience this may cause.
-As always, if you have questions or issues, please reach out to us at support@codacy.com.</span>
+As always, if you have questions or issues, please reach out to us.</span>